codess-aus/FCC100DaysOfCode/README.md

 #Day089 #100DaysOfCode Back into the FreeCodeCamp Functional Programming stuff.
 Brain is definitely slow after not practicing this for a while.

+#day090 #100DaysOfCode OK - back into the #Javascript Functional Programming.
+Complexity is 6... so time to do something, if only I knew what.